T-J-Summer/my_first_notebook/README.md

 ## Other work i have been doing
 I have also been looking at veriables latly, please feel free to copy the mini chat bot that I made and give it a go :)
+What the code does is it imitates a chat bot with a support line, it askes for information from the user and replies in a relivant matter.

 ```